-The Huaraz region is one of a kind in Peru.
-The beautiful landscapes, scenic lakes, and spectacular mountain range called Cordillera Blanca makes it unique and famous among tourists.
-It also has lots to offer in terms of adventure, from trekking to rock climbing, mountaineering to bicycle trips, Huaraz is worth checking out.
+The Huaraz in Peru is one of a kind.
+Its beautiful landscapes, scenic lakes, and spectacular mountain range (Cordillera Blanca) makes it unique and famous among tourists.
+It also has lots to offer in terms of adventure; from trekking, rock climbing, mountaineering to cycling.
+All these factors make Huaraz worth checking out.

 The Cordillera Blanca mountain range

-The Cordillera Blanca is a spectacular range of mountain, situated in the Ancash Region of Peru and it is part of the larger mountain range famously known as the Andes.
-It is also the world’s highest tropical mountain range and contains 722 individual glaciers and includes 16 peaks over 6000 m. and 17 peaks over 5500 m.a.s.l.
-The highest peak in this mountain range is Huascarán – 6768 m.
+The Cordillera Blanca is a spectacular mountain range, situated in the Ancash Region of Peru – being part of the escort beylikdüzü larger mountain range famously known as the Andes.
+It is also the world’s highest tropical mountain range and contains 722 individual glaciers and includes 16 peaks over 6,000m.
+The highest peak in this mountain range is Huascarán (6768m).

 Viewpoint of the Cordillera Blanca